Chiaki Omigawa

 Chiaki Omigawa (小見川 千明, Omigawa Chiaki) is a Japanese actress and voice actress.

 Career

-She entered theatrical company at the age of 4 and started the stage activities.
+She entered a theatrical company at the age of 4 and started stage activities.
 After leaving the group at the age of 10, she continued auditioning after receiving her own audition.
-In 2006, she belonged to the Hirata Office.
+From 2006, she belonged to the Hirata agency.
 She debuted as a voice actress as the lead character Maka Albarn in Soul Eater.
-On December 31, 2016, she announced that she would be freelance to leave Hirata Office, where she is affiliated.
-She belonged to Crocodile since August 16, 2017.
+On December 31, 2016, she announced that she would leave her agency and go freelance.
+She has belonged to Crocodile since August 16, 2017.

+From March 1, 2025, she will become independent from Crocodile and become a freelancer.